Kuwait Tower [OKKK_TWR]

 Example:

-TWR Controller: "KAC156, "go around, I say again, go around, acknowledge"
+Tower Controller: "KAC156, "Go Around, I say again, go around, acknowledge"

-TWR Controller: "KAC156, fly standard missed approach procedure, climb altitude 5000ft, contact Kuwait Approach on 124.800"
+Tower Controller: "KAC156, fly standard missed approach procedure, climb altitude 5000 ft, contact Kuwait Approach on 124.800"

 Coordination

-If a go around instruction has been issued, the Approach Controller should be notified immediately once the aircraft has been given instructions.
+If a Go Around instruction has been issued, the Approach Controller should be notified immediately once the aircraft has been given instructions.

 3.5 VFR Procedures